Welcome to my Kinsta review.

 Normally, you’d need to pay for a separate CDN service or use something like Cloudflare.

-Beyond just plain saving you money, the bigger benefit here is ease of use because rather than needing to integrate a separate service into your workflows, you can manage your CDN right from your Kinsta dashboard:
+Beyond just plain saving you money, the bigger benefit here is ease of use because rather than needing to integrate a separate service into your workflows, you can manage the CDN for your WordPress website right from your Kinsta dashboard:

 Normally, your only options are somewhere in the USA and maybe a few spots in Europe, if you’re lucky.

-But because you get access to Google’s worldwide infrastructure with Kinsta, you can choose from 17 different data centers.
-Currently, those data centers are located in:
+But because you get access to Google’s worldwide infrastructure with Kinsta, you can choose from 25+ different data centers.
+Currently, those data centers are located in the following countries: